bsmith89/blog/content/Education/python-lesson-balance.md

 [jczetta-twitter]: https://twitter.com/jczetta

-I then taught second day with a customized lesson using the same gapminder dataset and covering the same topics as the latter half of the normal lesson.
+I then taught the second day with the same gapminder dataset and covering the same topics as the normal materials, but using my new lesson plan.
-Inspired by [a comment][lo5an-comment] in the Gapminder discussion, I wrote up a unified, "realistic" analysis of the gapminder data as a Jupyter notebook.
+Inspired by [a comment][lo5an-comment] on the Gapminder GitHub repository, I constructed a unified, "realistic" analysis of the gapminder data [as a Jupyter notebook][notebook-view].
-In particular, my analysis produced a nearly publication quality figure which told a story about the relationship between per-capita GDP and life-expectancy[^congrats].
+In particular, the notebook generates a fairly complicated figure that tells a story about the relationship between per-capita GDP and life-expectancy.

-I then had learners run this notebook to see the quality of analyses they could produce with less than 100 lines of code.
+I started the second day by having learners download and run this notebook, demonstrating the quality of analyses they could produce with fewer than 100 lines of code.

-[^congrats]: Apologies for the self-congratulatory tone.
-             While I am proud of the figure, the gapminder data is also particularly great to work with.]

 By _not_ live-coding and expecting the learners to type along during the introduction, I believe this approach minimizes the likelihood of intimidating the learners with syntax.